Rekindle your passion for teaching... outside the classroom.

 Each Kindle team is joined by two facilitators: one experienced group leader—usually a Project Kindle alumnus—and one senior Earthwatch staff member who specializes in youth group travel and will serve as the teachers’ go-to resource for guidance as they work to build and fund their students’ expedition.

 After they complete their expeditions, Kindle fellows receive individualized support through conference calls, training manuals, crowdfunding technology, and more, right up until they’re ready to board the plane with their students for the experience of a lifetime.
-Kindle fellows are also eligible to receive financial assistance in the form of a $5,000 matching grant from Earthwatch once their class has raised $5,000 towards their expedition.
+Continue scrolling for details on Project Kindle qualifications, award details, and how to apply.

 Project Kindle Qualifications